-Family members whose loved one has died, is injured or missing after a traumatic event, act of violence, social or civil unrest, domestic terrorism - such as the attack on the Capitol Building - will need guidance for what to do next and how to cope in the days ahead.
-This document provides recommendations based on Voices Center for Resilience lessons learned while providing long-term support services for thousands of victims' family members since 2001.
+Family members who have lost a loved one as a result of mass violence, or who is missing during or after a mass violence event, will need guidance for what to do next and how to cope in the days ahead.
+This document provides recommendations based on what VOICES has learned from working with thousands of victims' family members since 2001.